The Joy of Christmas

 Activities + Resources

-Look at this beautiful Christmas gift -- there are already a lot of gifts under the tree at our house.
-Are there a lot of gifts under your tree?
+Look at this beautiful Christmas gift.
+(Pass the gift around.)
+Are there gifts under the tree at your house?
 Have you looked to see how many of the gifts have your name on them?
+(Pause for responses.)

-John the Baptist was sent to prepare people for the coming of Jesus.
-He told them to repent of their sins and prepare their hearts for the coming of the promised Messiah.
+In the Bible, John the Baptist was sent to prepare people for the coming of Jesus.
+He told them to repent of their sins and prepare their hearts for the coming of our Savior.

 "What should we do?" they asked.

-John answered them, "If you have two coats, give one of them to the one who has none.
+John replied, "If you have two coats, give one of them to the one who has none.
 If you have food, share it with those who have none."

-That is the same message we need to hear today as we look forward to Christmas.
-If we want to experience the real joy that Jesus wants for us, then we must learn to share!
+This message is for us, too.
+If we want to experience the real joy that Jesus wants for us, then we must learn to share.
 By sharing what God has so generously given to us, we will receive an even greater gift -- the gift of joy.